 We recommend train and plane for long distance travel in Vietnam.

-Itinerary of things to see and do.
+Vietnam Itinerary – Things to see and do.

 Streets of Hanoi.

 Bia Hoi is fresh beer, served from a keg and consumed on kid sized plastic chairs on the footpath.
+It is a must do experience.

 Bia Hoi Corner Hanoi.